Skip to main content

 Description

-Watch mode monitors your source files and automatically re-runs interviews when changes are detected.
-This is useful during development to continuously validate your MCP server's behavior.
+Watch mode monitors your source files and automatically re-runs checks when changes are detected.
+This is useful during development to continuously validate your MCP server's schema.

 Arguments